Indian Premier League (IPL) Betting Statistics

 Past IPL Winners

-The 2023 was the first final in IPL history to have to use the DLS (Duckworth-Lewis-Stern) method to define a winner due to the weather conditions.
+The 2023 was the first final in IPL history to use the DLS (Duckworth-Lewis-Stern) method to define a winner due to the weather conditions.

 SeasonWinnerWinning marginRunner-up